-Completing the four day Inca trail to one of the ancient wonders of the world, Machu Picchu Inca town, was one of the toughest things I have ever done.
-It’s relentless walking from sunrise to sunset, sleeping in sub-zero temperatures and showering among sewage or not showering at all.
+Completing the four day Inca trail to one of the Ancient Wonders of the World, Machu Picchu Inca town, was one of the toughest things I have ever done in my life.
+It’s relentless walking from sunrise to sunset, sleeping in sub-zero temperatures and showering amongst sewage or not showering at all.
 It’s the feeling of your feet stinging, your lungs aching from struggling to breath the thin altitude air and your legs burning like its been leg day four times in a row.
-But it’s also one of the best things I have ever done, one of the most spectacular sights I have ever seen and certainly one of the biggest accomplishments of my life.
+But it’s also one of the best things I have ever done, one of the most spectacular sights I have ever seen and certainly one of the biggest achievements of my life.

 Day 1: piece of cake – difficulty rating: 2/10

-Day 2: famous for being the worst day, although it was really challenging, it was by no means impossible.
-It takes more endurance than physical strength as the uphill ascent to dead woman’s pass, the highest point of Machu Picchu, feels like a never-ending line of steep Inca stairs.
-Prepare to feel very breathless due to the altitude but counteract this by chewing coca leaves and Andean mint – difficulty rating: 8/10
+Day 2: famous for being the worst day of them all, although it was really challenging it was by no means impossible.
+This day takes more endurance than physical strength as the uphill ascent to dead woman’s pass, the highest point of Machu Picchu, feels like a never-ending line of steep Inca stairs.
+Prepare to feel very breathless due to the altitude but counteract this by chewing cocoa leaves and Andean mint on the way – difficulty rating: 8/10

 Day 4: not particularly tough as it’s only a short 2 hour walk from the third day’s camp to Machu Picchu’s sun gate.
 The main challenge is the 3am wake up call to make it there for sunrise and the fact that this early morning trek is nearly entirely in the dark on narrow cliff top paths.
 A head torch is essential for this day! 🔦

-– the toilets are an experience and a half.
-The smell alone will nearly knock you out but make the best of them by making sure you pack lots of tissues (for the lack of loo roll) and hand sanitiser (for the lack of taps).
+– The toilets are an experience and a half.
+The smell alone will nearly knock you out but make the best of them by packing lots of tissues (for the lack of loo roll) and hand sanitiser (for the lack of taps).

 – By the time you get to each camp it will be late, dark and very cold so your probably not going to want to step into a freezing shower which charges you around 10 soles to do so.
 Instead, we brought a pack of baby wipes to keep ourselves clean at the end of a long day trekking, saving us from using the rather cold and expensive showers that were avaliable in the camps.